 It can be daunting to go to a church service for the first time.
 So here’s a quick summary of what to expect at Bethel.
 There is no dress code, please dress as you feel comfortable.
 Normally there’s someone at the door to greet you and they can explain anything you are unsure about.

 Please note that, due to the current COVID-restrictions, some of what we normally do as described below is currently not happening.
-Please contact us if you would like up-to-date information, and note that pre-booking is currently required to attend our services.
+Please contact us if you would like up-to-date information.
 We also broadcast our morning services live each week – click here for more info.

 Our main Sunday service is at 10.30am